Will Glitches In Medicare's 'Plan Finder' Leave Some Seniors Stuck In The Wrong Plan?

 Beneficiaries could be stuck in plans that cost too much and don't meet their medical needs — with no way out until 2021.

-On Wednesday, the Centers for Medicare & Medicaid Services assured Kaiser Health News in a written statement that beneficiaries would be able to change plans in 2020 if they needed to because of Plan Finder misinformation, though the statement provided few details on what steps consumers would need to take, or what that process would entail.
+On Wednesday, the Centers for Medicare & Medicaid Services assured Kaiser Health News in a written statement that beneficiaries would be able to change plans in 2020 if they needed to because of Plan Finder misinformation, though the statement provided few details on what steps consumers would need to take or what that process would entail.

 And, as of Friday morning, the Medicare.gov website had no information alerting consumers to that option.
 Representatives reached at Medicare's call center Thursday, who were busy helping with last-minute enrollments, were unaware of it.
 On Friday, CMS said those representatives will be retrained and the website will be updated after the current enrollment season wraps up.

 Medicare's overhauled Plan Finder debuted at the end of August, and 2020 plan information was added in October.
-But, over the past three months, problems with Plan Finder have been reported to CMS by the National Association of Insurance Commissioners, the National Association of Health Underwriters, and state and national consumer advocates.
+But over the past three months, problems with Plan Finder have been reported to CMS by the National Association of Insurance Commissioners, the National Association of Health Underwriters and state and national consumer advocates.

 The problems cited included inaccurate details about prices, covered drugs and dosages, and difficulty sorting and saving search results, among other things.